 - The ability to review documents for features including main idea, purpose, audience’s perspective, historical context and author’s opinion.

-What does a DBQ teach you to do and why is it important?
+What does a DBQ teach and why is it important?

-This essay is meant to teach while also examining your own personal historical recall.
-Document based questions teach valuable document analysis skills that will help you succeed in the future because it forces you to look critically at the information presented to you and draw your own conclusions based on both new information and your existing knowledge.
-These skills will be applied in college and also your professional career.
+One of the main benefits of a DBQ is not only its ability to assess, but also its ability to teach.
+Document based questions teach valuable document analysis skills that will help each student succeed because a student must look critically at the information presented and draw her own conclusions based on both new information and existing knowledge in order to answer a DBQ well.
+These analytical and critical thinking skills are transferrable to college and also professional life.
+Some other benefits are shown below.

 What is the format of a DBQ?

 Each document-based question is allocated a grand total of 90 minutes.
 The first 15 minutes of the DBQ are dedicated to reading the documents and analyzing the material.
-The remaining time is to be divided between 2 essay questions.
+The remaining time is divided between 2 essay questions, each with a handful of historical documents.
+The first 10 minutes of each essay should usually be spent reviewing the documents, planning out the essay, and getting an idea of the historical period that these documents belonged to.
+When an essay has a solid outline and plan it tends to be much easier to put on paper.
+This gives 35 minutes for writing each essay.

 The best way to understand the formatting is to view the question itself.
 Luckily, Collegeboard® released DBQ samples from 2015 that were graded with the new rubric.
 The content and format are likely to change every few years.
 Most recently Collegeboard® created a new AP world history rubric that features some interesting updates.